Sea of Serenity.Net

 Private Mystery Circle!

-They now try to find a “reasonable” explanation for what’s going on, suggesting that they have a multiple personality disorder but stating that they love them and that can’t be right.
-A pun appears here too, with one saying “No way!” (uso) and another confusing it for “ufo”.
-It should be pointed out here that Private Mystery Circle is not a case of “engrish”, Mystery Circle is a wasei term, Japanese terms made from English.
-In this case it refers to what we usually call “crop circles”
+Now, they try to find a “reasonable” explanation for what’s going on by suggesting that the person may have a multiple personality disorder.
+Then they state that they love them and that can’t be right.
+A pun appears here too, with one saying “uso” (“no way” in English) and another confusing it for “ufo”.
+It should be pointed out here that Private Mystery Circle is not a case of “engrish”.
+Mystery Circle is a “wasei” term.
+Wasei are Japanese terms made from English.
+In this case it refers to what we usually call “crop circles”.

 Return it to zero!